Mansour1372/Medico-Pharma-Company-Project/README.md

 * *Technologies Used:*
   * Odoo ERP application
-  * PostgreSQL database

 ## System Architecture
 The system will be based on a client-server architecture.
 The Odoo application will be hosted on a cloud server, with clients accessing the system through web browsers.
-The PostgreSQL database will store all transactional and master data, while Docker will be used to manage application containers for easy deployment and scalability.
+Odoo database will store all transactional and master data, while Docker will manage application containers for easy deployment and scalability.

 ## Created By
  * Mohamed Gamal